About the Gold Coast Eisteddfod

 It attracted some 600 competitors in the first year and whilst the Festival ceased in 2000, the Eisteddfod has continued to grow – it is now the largest competition of its kind in the country staged in August and September each year.

 Entries are received from the south east Queensland region and indeed from all States of Australia.
 Apart from individual entrants, around 158 Primary and Secondary Schools and more than 70 Dance Studios participate in sections which include Solo & Group Dance, Piano, Strings, Brass & Wind, Instrumental Groups, Bands, Orchestras, Vocal, Choral and Young People with Disabilities.
 In 2017, over 70,000 competitors took to the stage in 575 sections over 7 weeks.

 The City of Gold Coast is major sponsor and without this outstanding support, it would not be possible to stage this major cultural activity.
-Associate sponsor Hit90.9 SeaFM, Gold Coast Airport and Chempro Chemists.
+Associate sponsors Hit90.9 SeaFM, Gold Coast Airport and Chempro Chemists.